Top 10 Hill Stations in Tamil Nadu

 Epilogue

-Accommodation facilities are available at PWD Guest House at Mudukalathur (around 10 kilometres away), the Forest Rest House at Sayalgudi and Paramakudi
+Accommodation facilities are available at the PWD Guest House in Mudukalathur, located approximately 10 kilometres away.
+In addition, visitors can also stay at the Forest Rest House in Sayalgudi and Paramakudi.

 How to reach Chitrangudi Bird Sanctuary